Real AlphaBeta-Geometries

 where the coefficients are arbitrary functions of $x$ and $y$.
 Assuming the geometry is in fact integrable sesquiWalker, choosing Walker oriented coordinates satisfying (2.10a), then $a_v = 0$, i.e., $B=D=F=0$.
 If one further supposes the geometry is two-sided Walker, then $c_v = 0$ too, i.e., altogether one has $A = B = D = F = Q = 0$ and $C = -K$, resulting in the simpler equations:

 Now suppose $(M,g,[\pi^{A'}])$ is a SD Ricci-null Walker geometry.
-Once again, due to the self duality, one can introduce an integrable $\beta$-distribution and consider Ricci-null, SD integrable sesquiWalker $\alpha\beta$-geometries $(M,g,[\pi^{A'}],[\lambda^A])$ using the description in Law (2008), (6.2.45).
-The SD condition, by Law (2008) (6.2.53) is equivalent to
+Once again, due to the self duality, one can introduce an integrable $\beta$-distribution and consider Ricci-null, SD integrable sesquiWalker $\alpha\beta$-geometries $(M,g,[\pi^{A'}],[\lambda^A])$ using the description in Law (2009), (6.2.45).
+The SD condition, by Law (2009) (6.2.53) is equivalent to

 Supposing the oriented Walker coordinates $(u,v,x,y)$ have been chosen to satisfy (2.10a), then $a_v = 0$, i.e., $\vartheta_{vvv} = 0$, which is compatible with (2.17).
 A simplification is obtained by assuming the Ricci scalar curvature vanishes ($S = 0$), which is equivalent to $h=0$.
-Then, all fourth order partial derivatives in $u$ and $v$ of $\vartheta$ vanish and $\vartheta$ is a cubic polynomial in $u$ and $v$, with coefficients functions of $x$ and $y$.
-The condition $\vartheta_{vvv} = 0$ means that there is no term in $v^3$ .
+Then, all fourth order partial derivatives in $u$ and $v$ of $\vartheta$ vanish and $\vartheta$ is a cubic polynomial in $u$ and $v$, with coefficients functions of $x$ and $y$; the condition $\vartheta_{vvv} = 0$ excludes a term in $v^3$.

 If one considers a SD, two-sided Walker geometry $(M,g,[\pi^{A'}],[\lambda^A])$ for which $[\pi^{A'}]$ is a multiple RPS, then as noted previously for two-sided Walker geometries, $\Psi_2 = S/12 = \tilde\Psi_2$.
 Hence, self duality entails $0 = \Psi_2 = S/12 = \tilde\Psi_2$, and $[\pi^{A'}]$ is a WPS of multiplicity at least three.
 If the oriented Walker coordinates $(u,v,x,y)$ are chosen to satisfy (2.10a), then $a_v = c_v = 0$, i.e., $\vartheta_{vvv} = \vartheta_{uvv} = 0$.
 Together with the vanishing of all the fourth order partial derivatives in $u$ and $v$, $\vartheta$ must therefore take the form